-How do you get your mojo back after a life altering event?
+How do you get your mojo back after a cardiac event?

-After a major illness such as heart attack or cancer, it’s not just the physical body that is affected, it’s how you feel too that counts.
-Your self esteem and confidence take a knock too.
-When you experience a life changing event such as divorce, redundancy, children leaving home or financial issues you go through change and challenges that can also knock you for six.
+After a major illness such as a heart attack or cancer, it’s not just the physical body that is affected, it’s how you feel too that counts.
+Your self-esteem and confidence take a knock too.
+When you experience a life changing event such as a heart attack, heart surgery, divorce, redundancy, children leaving home or financial issues you go through change and challenges that can also knock you for six.

-Finding ways to overcome this early, learning resilience and setting goals are an important part of rehabilitation.
-You can find ways for getting more confident and raising your self-esteem.
+Finding ways to overcome this early, learning resilience, and setting goals are an important part of rehabilitation.
+You can find ways for getting more confident and raise your self-esteem.
 There are many therapies such as Hypnotherapy, NLP and Life Coaching that can help you with this.

 What is self-esteem?